Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Acknowledgments

-where the columns of $\widetilde{\mathbf{U}}_{i} \in \mathbb{R}^{m \times d}$ represent the $d$ principal directions obtained by applying PCA in a neighborhood of the $i$-th point $\widetilde{\mathbf{x}}_i$.
-In~\Cref{theorem:Enu}, we prove the convergence of $\boldsymbol{\nu}_i$ to the normal direction to the boundary $\boldsymbol{\eta}_{\mathbf{x}_i}$ up to a global factor that depends only on the distance to the boundary.
+where the columns of $\widetilde{\mathbf{U}}_{i} \in \mathbb{R}^{m \times d}$ represent the $d$ principal directions obtained by applying PCA in a neighborhood of the $i$-th noisy data point $\widetilde{\mathbf{x}}_i$.
+In~\Cref{theorem:Enu}, we establish the convergence of $\boldsymbol{\nu}_i$ to the normal direction to the boundary $\boldsymbol{\eta}_{\mathbf{x}_i}$ at $\mathbf{x}_i$, the clean counterpart of $\widetilde{\mathbf{x}}_i$, up to a global scaling factor that depends only on the distance to the boundary.
 To keep the focus of the paper on doubly stochastic scaling, our convergence analysis assumes access to the projector onto the tangent space.
-In our experiments, this projector is approximated using local PCA on noisy data points.
-With this assumption, we show that the following holds with high probability:
+In our experiments, this projector is approximated via local PCA on noisy data points.
+Under this assumption, we show that the following holds with high probability:

 where $\beta_h(\mathbf{x})$ depends solely on the distance $b_{\mathbf{x}}$ of $\mathbf{x}$ from the boundary.
-In fact, $|\beta_h(\mathbf{x})|$ is a strictly decreasing function of $b_{\mathbf{x}}$ and consequently, we are able to estimate the boundary points by simply thresholding the values of the normed\footnote{$\left\|\cdot \right\|$ corresponds to the $2$-norm throughout this work.} vectors $\left\|\boldsymbol{\nu}_i\right\|$.
-Our experimental results demonstrate that the doubly stochastic kernel and local PCA-based approach results in a significant improvement in boundary estimation compared to the standard Gaussian kernel-based approach~\cite{berry2017density}, particularly in the presence of heteroskedastic noise. \end{enumerate} The organization of the paper is as follows: in~\Cref{subsec:setup} we introduce the setup.
+Moreover, $|\beta_h(\mathbf{x})|$ is a strictly decreasing function of $b_{\mathbf{x}}$ which allows boundary points to be identified by simple thresholding of the normed\footnote{$\left\|\cdot \right\|$ corresponds to the $2$-norm throughout this work.} vectors $\left\|\boldsymbol{\nu}_i\right\|$.
+Our experimental results show that this method results in a significant improvement in boundary estimation compared to the standard Gaussian kernel-based approach~\cite{berry2017density}, particularly in the presence of heteroskedastic noise.

+Finally, we propose a two-parameter family of kernel density estimators for manifolds with boundary that corrects the boundary-induced bias inherent in standard KDEs~\cite{marron1994transformations,cowling1996pseudodata,karunamuni2005boundary} by explicitly incorporating distances to the boundary.
+This approach extends the robust KDE framework of~\cite{landa2023robust} from closed manifolds to manifolds with boundary while remaining effective under heteroskedastic noise.

+The organization of the paper is as follows: in~\Cref{subsec:setup} we introduce the setup.
 In~\Cref{sec:main}, we provide a characterization of the doubly stochastic scaling factors on manifolds with boundary.
-In~\Cref{sec:algo}, we present our boundary direction estimator and analyze its convergence.
+In~\Cref{sec:algo}, we present our BDE and KDE, and analyze their convergence.
 In~\Cref{sec:experiments}, we showcase our experimental results demonstrating the effectiveness of our method, followed by conclusions in~\Cref{sec:conclusion}.
 Proofs of our results are provided in~\Cref{sec:proofs}.

-\subsection{Setup and Preliminaries}
+\section{Setup and Preliminaries}

 Let $\mathcal{M}$ be a $d$-dimensional compact Riemannian manifold with boundary $\partial \mathcal{M}$ embedded in an $m$-dimensional Euclidean space.
 Let $|\mathcal{M}|$ be the volume of $\mathcal{M}$, $\boldsymbol{\eta}_{\mathbf{x}}$ be the normal direction at $\mathbf{x}$ to the boundary, $H(\mathbf{x})$ be the mean curvature of the hypersurface parallel to $\partial \mathcal{M}$ intersecting $\mathbf{x}$ (which depends on the second fundamental form of $\partial \mathcal{M} \subset \mathcal{M}$), $b_{\mathbf{x}}$ denote the distance of $\mathbf{x}$ from the boundary and $dV(\mathbf{x})$ be the volume form of $\mathcal{M}$ at $\mathbf{x}$.